 In this rotating elective students will learn about the different instrument families in a Band & Orchestra program and the methods used to produce a sound on each one as they have the opportunity to try each instrument.
 Students will hear a brief history of American music and learn how music and cultures from around the world combined and evolved into what we listen to today.
 Finally, students will also learn how to create music in a simple Digital Audio Workstation.
 No prior musical experience required.

 5th/6th Grade Strings (Yearlong Rotation)

-In this year long course students learn how to play Orchestra instruments such as the Violin, Viola, Cello, or Double bass!
-Students will learn to read music, develop technical playing skills, and learn the importance of consistent practice.
-Students will perform in the Winter and Spring concerts.
+Did you know that students who play music perform better on standardized tests?
+In this course, students will learn how to play some of the most beautiful instruments in the Orchestra: Violin, Viola, Cello, or Doublebass.
+Learning music takes practice, but it is really fun, especially when learning with friends!
+Students will learn how to read music, develop technical playing skills, and perform in the Winter and Spring concerts with the Middle and Upper School ensembles.
 No prior string or musical experience required.

 5th/6th Grade Music Appreciation (Quarter-long Rotation)